Alifaleh/project_rfp_ai/README.md

 ### 5.2 Module Settings
 Go to **Settings > Technical > RFP AI**:
+*   **Gemini API Key**: Configure your Google AI Studio key securely.
 *   **Concurrent AI Requests**: Adjust the concurrency level for the content generation queue (e.g., increase to 2 or 4 if your API tier supports it).

+### 5.3 Configuring AI Models
+Go to **RFP AI > Configuration > AI Models**:
+*   Define your models (e.g., update the Technical Name when Google releases a new version).
+*   Add tags to easily identify model capabilities.

+Go to **RFP AI > Configuration > AI Prompts**:
+*   Link each prompt to the most appropriate AI Model.
+This allows you to upgrade the "Writer" logic to a newer model without risking the stability of the "Interviewer" logic.

 ---